by Rod D. Martin

 These ostensibly Christian commonwealths — through their racial policies and attitudes — did far more than separate the races.
 The blacks (and others) they were dealing with only came into contact with the Gospel by means of the whites they met, and those whites by and large were racists.

-The Gospel, though, is anything but racist: it denies any racial distinction, putting the Gentile and the Jew on the same footing, abolishing any thought of a salvation based on blood and establishing a covenant centered around a spiritual rebirth made possibly by grace alone, through faith alone, in the sacrificial work of Christ alone.
+The Gospel, though, is anything but racist: it denies any racial distinction, putting the Gentile and the Jew on the same footing, abolishing any thought of a salvation based on blood and establishing a covenant centered around a spiritual rebirth made possible by grace alone, through faith alone, in the sacrificial work of Christ alone.
 Rich, poor, black, white, Jew, Gentile, covenant child or converted pagan, there is no difference; and we come to the Lord in that hope.

 Racism practiced by Christians denies all of this, no matter what weasel words proceed from its lips.
 The “Christian” racist is speaking with forked tongue: he claims that the faithful Gentile is the true son of Abraham; but in reality, he is the Pharisee refusing to sit with the publican, the Judaizer seeking to circumcise the Gentile convert.
 Worse still, he says that the convert may not be circumcised, because one clearly cannot change his race.